List of yoga schools: Styles of yoga as exercise

 Different schools teach yoga with emphasis on aerobic exercise (such as Bikram Yoga), precision in the asanas (like Iyengar Yoga), or spirituality (like Sivananda Yoga).
 Other styles, and unbranded "hatha yoga" (not to be confused with medieval haṭha yoga) may teach any combination of these.

-India is home to thousands of yoga schools founded over the last century to teach yoga as exercise, which unlike all earlier forms consists in large part of asanas.
+Many yoga schools have been founded from the mid-20th century onwards to teach yoga as exercise, which unlike all earlier forms consists in large part of asanas.
 Below are some and their style of yoga.